ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa8/index.md

 <h1>{{ page.title }}</h1>

+***Update**: The starter code has been updated to resolve some inconsistencies with the write-up.
+You can find the starter code here: [https://github.com/ucsd-cse12-w17/pa8-starter/](https://github.com/ucsd-cse12-w17/pa8-starter/)
+*
 In this assignment you'll get some practice with C, and you'll implement and test a min-heap in C, paying careful attention to memory allocation.